 - Minimum AU of graded courses

-- Credits that are transferred to NTU are NOT counted towards the minimum AU of graded courses
+- Credits that are transferred from exchange are Pass/Fail and NOT counted towards the minimum AU of graded courses

 - The total AU from graded courses that a student has earned to-date is shown in his degree audit

 - Minimum years of study spent at NTU